kojingxuan/xuan8888z/README.md

-- 👋 Hi, I’m @xuan8888z
+- 👋 Hi, I’m @kojingxuan28
 - 👀 I’m interested in playing game
-- 🌱 I’m currently learning html css javascript
+- 🌱 I’m currently learning scala
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me on here
+- 📫 jingxuan2811@gmail.com

 <!---
 xuan8888z/xuan8888z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.